Mission to Mars: Plot

-The survivors arrive on the Martian surface, and begin repairing the ERV.
-They find Luke living in a greenhouse; he shows them pictures of the face, and reveals that the pulses in the low sound they heard represented a 3D model of human-like DNA, but missing a pair of chromosomes.
-Jim determines they must complete the sequence to pass a test, and they send a rover to broadcast the completed signal via radar.
-Following the transmission, an opening appears in the side of the structure.
+The survivors arrive on the surface and find Luke living in a greenhouse.
+He shows them pictures of the face, and reveals the pulses represent a 3D model of human-like DNA missing a pair of chromosomes.
+Jim determines they must complete the sequence to pass a test.
+When they send a rover to broadcast the completed signal, an opening appears in the side of the structure.
 With a massive dust storm approaching Jim, Terri, and Luke head to the formation, while Phil stays to finish repairing the ERV.
 Phil is ordered to launch, with or without them, before the storm hits.

 The three astronauts enter the opening, which seals behind them.
-A three-dimensional projection of the solar system depicts the planet Mars, covered with water, being struck by a large asteroid and rendered uninhabitable.
-A projection of a humanoid Martian lifeform reveals that the native Martians evacuated the planet in spaceships, one of which was sent to seed Earth with DNA, intending to create life that could one day land on Mars and be recognized as descendants.
+A three-dimensional projection of the Solar System depicts Mars, covered with water, being struck by a large asteroid and rendered uninhabitable.
+A projection of a humanoid Martian lifeform reveals the native Martians evacuated the planet in spaceships, one of which was sent to seed Earth with DNA to create life that could one day land on Mars and be recognized as descendants.
 An invitation is offered for one of their group to follow the Martians to their new home.
-Jim accepts the invitation, bidding farewell to Terri and Luke, and is sealed inside a small capsule.
-Terri and Luke race back to the ERV and arrive just as Phil is about to take off.
-They barely escape the dust storm into space as Jim's capsule is launched from the crumbling formation and past them toward the Martians' home.
+Jim accepts the invitation and is sealed inside a small capsule.
+Terri and Luke arrive back to the ERV just as Phil is about to take off.
+They barely escape the dust storm into space as Jim's capsule is launched from the crumbling formation and flies past them toward the Martians' home.